kaiba-tech/kaiba/docs/introduction.md

 }
 ```

-In our `mapping` object we supply `path` which is a list of how we get to our data.
+In our `DataFetcher` object we supply `path` which is a list of how we get to our data.
 So how do we get the `lastname` in that data?

 Easy, we reference the `index` of the list.
 The first data in the list starts at `0`, second element `1`, third `2` and so on.
 This number is the `index` and to get the last name we must use the index: `1`